Here at AXA PPP healthcare we understand that when an employee has been given a cancer diagnosis it can be very stressful to all concerned.

 - Allowing "phased (gradual) return" to work after extended sick leave.

-Further information regarding assisting an employee who has been diagnosed with cancer can be obtained from the following websites:
+Further information can be obtained from the following websites:

 Macmillan Cancer Support